-Many studies have shown the considerable value of 150 minutes per week of moderate physical exercise in reducing risk factors for heart disease and stroke such as high blood pressure, high cholesterol, insulin resistance and others.
+Many studies have shown the considerable value of 150 minutes per week of moderate intensity physical exercise in reducing risk factors for heart disease and stroke (such as high blood pressure, high cholesterol, insulin resistance).

-You may have some issues with understanding what exactly moderate intensity physical exercise means.
+You may ask what exactly moderate intensity physical exercise means.